developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-deploy-dremio.md

             useCredentialsFile: True
       ```

-### Configuring TLS for Open Catalog External Access[​](#configuring-tls-for-open-catalog-external-access "Direct link to Configuring TLS for Open Catalog External Access")
+### Configuring TLS for Open Catalog External Access

 For clients connecting to the Open Catalog from outside the namespace, Transport Layer Security (TLS) can be enabled for Open Catalog external access as follows:

 1. Enable external access with TLS and provide the TLS secret.
-See the section [Creating a TLS Secret](#creating-a-tls-secret).
+See the section Creating a TLS Secret.
 2. In the `values-overrides.yaml` file, find the Open Catalog configuration section:

    Configuration section for the Open Catalog